DanSM-5/mpv-gif-generator/README.md

 | <kbd>G</kbd>      | set gif end               |
 | <kbd>Ctrl+g</kbd> | render gif                |
 | <kbd>Ctrl+G</kbd> | render gif with subtitles |

+You can of course map any of the 4 keybinfings separately using `keyStartTime`, `keyEndTime`, `keyMakeGif` and `keyMakeGifSub`.
+Any keybinding not provided will default to the default key (g or any set as `key` in the config).

 **Note:** Rendering of gifs with subtitles is a bit limited as only non-bitmap ones are currently supported and the generation can take quite long when the file is in a network share or similar.